Sephardic Jews: Spanish Nationality

 - History, culture and Spanish society

-- The passing of the DELE exam of the Cervantes Institute, to accredit a sufficient knowledge of the Spanish language.
+- The passing of the DELE exam of the Cervantes Institute, to prove a sufficient knowledge of the Spanish language.
 The minimum grade is A2.

 You can ask for dispensation of those two exams if you are over 70 years old.